echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB1.md

 # Vitamin B1 (Thiamin)
 Vitamin B1, Thiamin, or Thiamine is a water-soluble vitamin from the B-complex family.
-Vitamin B-complex's main function is protein, fat, and carbohydrate metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
-The main function of Vitamin B1 is in Amino acid, Carbohydrate, and Lipid metabolism.
+Vitamin B-complex's main function is Amino acid, Carbohydrate, and Lipid metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
+The main function of Vitamin B1 is nervous system health support.

 ## Metabolism
 Vitamin B1 metabolism is enhanced by: